I'm about to tell you things that only one person out of tens of thousands knows about.

 The Bible with its confident pronouncements has been put into proper context.
 The more we learn… the more tentative is our approach.
 What's not tentative is the role of the Bible as an advocate for the family and local populations.

 *Is Global Warming one of the issues?
-I don't know, but I still advocate for the transition from fossil fuel to green energy.
+I don't know, but I don't think the issue needs to be elevated to that of a religion.
+There are already compelling reasons to advocate for the transition from fossil fuels to green energy.
+For example, clean air and clean water are essential for health.

 6/1/15 God And Free Will: